 (7) "Executive Officer" means each individual who is currently or was previously designated as an "officer" of the Company as defined in Rule 16a-1(f) under the Exchange Act.
-For the avoidance of doubt, the identification of an executive officer for purposes of this Policy shall include each executive officer who is or was identified pursuant to Item 401(b) of Regulation S-K or Item 6.A of Form 20-F, as applicable, as well as the principal financial officer and principal accounting officer (or, if there is no principal accounting officer, the controller).
+For the avoidance of doubt, the identification of an executive officer for purposes of this Policy shall include each executive officer who is or was identified (vii) All grants will be made pursuant to Item 401(b) a standard form of Regulation S-K or Item 6.A of Form 20-F, as applicable, as well as the principal financial officer and principal accounting officer (or, if there is no principal accounting officer, the controller).

 (8) "Financial Reporting Measures" means measures that are determined and presented in accordance with the accounting principles used in preparing the Company's financial statements, and all other measures that are derived wholly or in part from such measures.
-Stock price and total shareholder return (and any measures that are derived wholly or in part from stock price or total shareholder return) as well as Booked Annual Recurring Revenue and any other measure designated by the Compensation Committee as a Financial Reporting Measure, shall for purposes of this Policy, be considered Financial Reporting Measures.
-For the avoidance of doubt, a Financial Reporting Measure need not be presented in the Company's financial statements or included in a filing with the SEC.
+Stock price and total shareholder return (and any measures that are derived wholly or in part from stock price or total shareholder return) as well as Booked Annual Recurring Revenue and any other measure designated award agreement previously approved by the Compensation Committee unless the Compensation Committee determines otherwise.